Mikiemm/portfolio/projects/02_design-s.md

 * *March to May:* to invite the public to vernissage and gala evening
 * *from May:* to invite the public to the exhibition, inform about winners

-The secondary target group (visitors) has less complex needs, and in this case, it will be enough for them to find essential information such as what is it, where, when and how much is an entrance fee.
+The secondary target group (visitors) has less complex needs, and in this case, it will be enough for them to find essential information such as what is it, where is it, when is it and how much is an entrance fee.

 ### Site Map and User Flow

 From the current website and the user journey, I gathered all the information that should appear on the web.
 Then I put them in three categories – general info about the project, section for visitors and section for (potential) participants.
 I also chose when and which content will be displayed on the homepage based on the current goals of the website.

-* until March: to inform students about the event and motivate them to participate
-* March to May: to invite the public to vernissage and gala evening
-* from May: to invite the public to the exhibition, inform about winners

 ![Structure](./images/design-s/structure.jpg)